Charging members - Chapter 11, 2022 UnitedHealthcare Administrative Guide

 For MA benefit plans, CMS has published information to help you determine if the service or the item is covered.
 You are required to review the Medicare Coverage Center.
 If you do not follow this protocol, you cannot bill our member.

 If you followed this protocol and requested a pre-service organization determination, and an IDN was issued before the non- covered service was rendered, you must include the GA modifier on your claim for the non-covered service.
 Including the GA modifier on your claim helps ensure your claim for the non-covered service is appropriately adjudicated as member liability.

 Do not bill the member for non-covered services in cases where you do not follow this protocol.
 If you don’t follow the terms of this protocol (such as requesting a pre-service organization determination for a MA member or rendering the service to a MA member before we issue the pre-service organization determination), you may receive an administrative claim denial.
 You cannot bill the member for administratively denied claims.

-Qualified Medicare Beneficiaries (QMBs) are not responsible for Medicare cost-sharing under CMS regulations.
+QMBs are not responsible for Medicare cost-sharing under CMS regulations.
 Medicare cost-sharing includes the deductibles, coinsurance and copays associated with covered Part A and B services included under MA plans.
-You cannot bill, charge, collect a deposit from, seek compensation from any MA member who is eligible for both Medicare and Medicaid.
+You cannot bill, charge, collect a deposit from or seek compensation from any MA member who is eligible for both Medicare and Medicaid.
 You can accept payment from us as payment in full or bill Medicaid for the remaining amount.